youngcharleslucas/youngcharleslucas.github.io/docs/Library/Frontend_Masters/react_v18/intro.md

 	`npm i -D prettier`

-!!! note ""
+!!! note

-   The `D` means that it is a development tool!!!
+    The `D` means that it is a development tool

 Add a command that formats the project.
 Open package.json, then under "scripts"
 include: